Portland-Bit-Devs/pdx-bitdevs-site/README.md

 ### Azure Deployment

+This site is hosted on Azure using a simple `Static Web App` resource.
+The DNS and the SSL cert, is currently hosted through `NameCheap`.

 Use swa cli to deploy static content to Azure.
 The CLI tool will create the Static Web App resource from the command line.

     swa login --subscription-id jta-home \